Types of Tefillin Straps / Tefillin Retzuos

 Tefillin Retzuos / Tefillin Straps are made either tanned and painted by hand or machine.
 Although there is generally no difference in the quality, it is preferable to use hand made, since there are Halchic Authorities that hold that machine made is only kosher bedieved (not Halchically preferred.)

 The straps may not be narrower then nine millimeters for Ashkenazim a width of eleven is preferable.
 And for Sephardim ten is preferred.
-However the Retzuos are generally cut at a width of fourteen to sixteen millimeters to allow for eventual stretching.
+However the standard Retzuos are generally cut at approximately 15mm to allow for eventual stretching, Standard size batim range from 33-40mm If you have smaller then standard size Batim you may want to consider 13mm or if you have a larger then standard size Batim although not necessary you may want to consider 18mm.

 It is a Halachah given to Moshe at Sinai that the Tefillin Retzuos / Tefillin Straps be black.
 In order assure that the Retzuos retain their blackness, We have Retzuos that are dyed through and through.
 These Retzuos are also known as black on black.
 The black on white standard straps have just a thin layer of paint on the top.
 Which eventually cracks or gets worn out and white strap underneath is exposed.
 The Black on Black are more expensive, however considering the fact that you will never enter a doubtful situation as to the blackness of your straps it may be something you will want to consider.